-…and unfortunately for us, they’ve passed a lot of their pain onto businesses.
-It’s trickier now than ever to be found on Facebook, to have posts organically viewed and to get Facebook page likes.
+It’s harder now than ever to be found on Facebook, to increase organic post reach and crucially, to get Facebook page likes.

-The social network has been such a powerful ally of businesses for so long, that this change has had a huge impact, especially on those who’ve recently come to the party, or didn’t take full advantage of the network before we were all penalised.
+The social network has been such a powerful ally of businesses for so long, that this change has had a huge impact, especially on those who’ve recently come to the party, or didn’t take full advantage of the network before these changes.

 Why Should You Trust Us?